|This article is incomplete.

 Birds you can see here include:

-Turkey Vulture, California Condor, Bald Eagle, Sharp-shinned Hawk, Red-tailed Hawk, American Kestrel, Peregrine Falcon, Wild Turkey, Gambel's Quail, Mourning Dove, Great Horned Owl, White-throated Swift, Black-chinned Hummingbird, Broad-tailed Hummingbird, Red-naped Sapsucker, Hairy Woodpecker, Northern Flicker, Western Wood Pewee, Say's Phoebe, Ash-throated Flycatcher, Cassin's Kingbird, Plumbeous Vireo, Warbling Vireo, Steller's Jay, Western Scrub-Jay, Pinyon Jay, Clark's Nutcracker, Common Raven, Violet-green Swallow, Northern Rough-winged Swallow, Mountain Chickadee, Juniper Titmouse, Bushtit, White-breasted Nuthatch, Pygmy Nuthatch, Brown Creeper, Rock Wren, Canyon Wren, Bewick's Wren, House Wren, Ruby-crowned Kinglet, Blue-grey Gnatcatcher, Western Bluebird, Mountain Bluebird, Townsend's Solitaire, Hermit Thrush, American Robin, Virginia's Warbler, Yellow-rumped Warbler, Black-throated Grey Warbler, Grace's Warbler, Wilson's Warbler, Western Tanager, Green-tailed Towhee, Spotted Towhee, Chipping Sparrow, White-crowned Sparrow, Dark-eyed Junco, Black-headed Grosbeak, Lazuli Bunting, Brewer's Blackbird, Brown-headed Cowbird, Hooded Oriole, Bullock's Oriole, Cassin's Finch, House Finch, Pine Siskin, Lesser Goldfinch, House Sparrow
+Turkey Vulture, California Condor, Bald Eagle, Sharp-shinned Hawk, Red-tailed Hawk, American Kestrel, Peregrine Falcon, Wild Turkey, Gambel's Quail, Mourning Dove, Great Horned Owl, White-throated Swift, Black-chinned Hummingbird, Broad-tailed Hummingbird, Red-naped Sapsucker, Hairy Woodpecker, Northern Flicker, Western Wood Pewee, Say's Phoebe, Ash-throated Flycatcher, Cassin's Kingbird, Plumbeous Vireo, Warbling Vireo, Steller's Jay, Woodhouse's Scrub Jay, Pinyon Jay, Clark's Nutcracker, Common Raven, Violet-green Swallow, Northern Rough-winged Swallow, Mountain Chickadee, Juniper Titmouse, Bushtit, White-breasted Nuthatch, Pygmy Nuthatch, Brown Creeper, Rock Wren, Canyon Wren, Bewick's Wren, House Wren, Ruby-crowned Kinglet, Blue-grey Gnatcatcher, Western Bluebird, Mountain Bluebird, Townsend's Solitaire, Hermit Thrush, American Robin, Virginia's Warbler, Yellow-rumped Warbler, Black-throated Grey Warbler, Grace's Warbler, Wilson's Warbler, Western Tanager, Green-tailed Towhee, Spotted Towhee, Chipping Sparrow, White-crowned Sparrow, Dark-eyed Junco, Black-headed Grosbeak, Lazuli Bunting, Brewer's Blackbird, Brown-headed Cowbird, Hooded Oriole, Bullock's Oriole, Cassin's Finch, House Finch, Pine Siskin, Lesser Goldfinch, House Sparrow

 Grand Canyon is noted as a geologic wonder, not particularly a wildlife park.
 However, one can often see elk, mule deer, bighorn sheep, coyote (and yes, the occasional roadrunner), gray fox, mountain lion (puma), Abert's squirrel, cliff chipmunk, rock squirrel, bats in the evening, bobcat, pronghorn antelope (mostly in grasslands on the drive up to the Canyon), and Arizona's State Mammal, the ringtail.
 There are 4 shrews, 22 bats, 3 rabbits, 14 sciurids (squirrels, chipmunks, prairie dogs), 2 gophers, 1 beaver, 26 mice and voles, 1 porcupine, 4 canids (dogs), rare black bears, 2 procyonids (raccoons and allies), 7 mustelids (weasels, skunks, allies), 2 cats, and most recently, javalina (collared peccary) have expanded their range to Grand Canyon.
 Visitors will see lizards and the occasional snake.
 The sight of a venomous reptile, especially the small, pink Grand Canyon rattlesnake, is rare but possible, especially on a hike to the river, 5,000 feet (1500 meters) below the rim.